vyu16/hh_test/README.md

 ## Run

 ```
-./hh_test arg1 arg2
+./hh_test b n
 ```

-* arg1: Length of an individual Householder vector.
-Must be 2^n, n = 5,6,...,10
-* arg2: Length of eigenvectors.
-In real calculations it is usually 100 ~ 1000

-The reported error should be a small value, otherwise something is wrong.
+See `doc.pdf` for the meanings of `b` and `n`.
+The value of `b` must be one of 32, 64, 128, 256, 512, 1024.
+The reported error should be a very small value, otherwise something is wrong.